 79 - ELECTIONS

-Not later than June 30 in each even-numbered year, the Board shall:

 The Board shall ensure that elections for Federal and Branch officers are held every two years.

 The Board shall no less than six months before the expiry of Federal and Branch Officer terms of office:

 (i) Fix dates for nomination and election of Federal and Branch officers as required by these Rules.